A Fig Leaf for Eve Review: Story, Cast, Rating & Final Verdict

 The total runtime of A Fig Leaf for Eve is 69 minutes (1h 9m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.6/10, and global collection metrics, A Fig Leaf for Eve stands as a challenging project for the creators.
-It remains an essential piece of the 1944 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.6/10, and global performance metrics, A Fig Leaf for Eve is classified as a AVERAGE.
+It remains an essential part of the 1944 cinematic calendar.

 Frequently Asked Questions